Digimon

-Digimon (デジモン, Dejimon), short for "Digital Monsters" (デジタルモンスター Dejitaru Monsutā), is a Japanese media franchise encompassing virtual pet toys, anime, manga, video games, films and a trading card game.
-The franchise focuses on the eponymous creatures, who inhabit a "Digital World", a parallel universe that originated from Earth's various communication networks.
+Digimon (デジモン, Dejimon), short for "Digital Monsters" (デジタルモンスター Dejitaru Monsutā), is a Japanese media franchise, which encompasses virtual pet toys, anime, manga, video games, films, and a trading card game.
+The franchise focuses on the eponymous creatures who inhabit a digital world, a parallel universe which originated from Earth's various communication networks.

-The franchise was created in 1997 as a series of virtual pets, intended as the masculine counterpart to Tamagotchi.
-The creatures were first designed to look cute and iconic even on the devices' small screens; later developments had them created with a harder-edged style influenced by American comics.
-The franchise gained momentum with an early video game, Digimon World, released only in Japan in January 1999.
-Several anime series and films including its first anime incarnation, Digimon Adventure, which based on both video game and digital pet have been released, and the video game series has expanded into genres such as role-playing, racing, fighting, and MMORPGs.
+The franchise was created in 1997 as Digital Monster, a series of digital pets, and it was intended as the masculine counterpart to Tamagotchi.
+The creatures were designed to look cute and iconic on the devices' small screens.
+Later developments had them created with a harder-edged style, which was influenced by American comics.
+The franchise gained momentum with an early video game, Digimon World, originally released in Japan in January 1999.
+Several anime series and films have been released; the video game series has expanded into various genres, such as role-playing, racing, fighting, and MMORPGs.
+The franchise generated over $500 million in sales by 2000.